-Born and raised in Victoria, Acting Chief Constable Del Manak started his policing career with four years of service with the Vancouver Police Department.
-He came to VicPD in 1993, where he has spent the last 23 years in a variety of sections and roles.
+Born and raised in Victoria, Chief Constable Del Manak started his policing career with four years of service with the Vancouver Police Department.
+He came to VicPD in 1993, where he has served in a variety of sections and roles.

-Promoted to the rank of Inspector in 2006, Acting Chief Manak served as the Officer In Charge of Human Resources for over 3 years.
+Promoted to the rank of Inspector in 2006, Chief Manak served as the Officer In Charge of Human Resources for over 3 years.
 He has personally hired more than 60 officers, or nearly one quarter of VicPD’s current members.
 He then oversaw the Patrol Division until he was promoted to Deputy Chief Constable in 2010.
 He was promoted to Chief Constable on July 1st, 2017.

-Acting Chief Manak is a graduate of the Dalhousie University Police Leadership Program and the FBI’s National Academy Program, and recently completed a master’s degree at Simon Fraser University in Terrorism, Risk and Security Studies.
+Chief Manak is a graduate of the Dalhousie University Police Leadership Program, the FBI’s National Academy Program, and recently completed a master’s degree at Simon Fraser University in Terrorism, Risk and Security Studies.

 Remaining active in the community remains important to Chief Manak.
 He is involved in coaching baseball, hockey and soccer and has proudly coached over 30 teams through the years.